Green-Software-Foundation/patterns/docs/catalog/web/serve-images-in-modern-formats.md

 ---
 version: 1.0
-submitted_by: dubrie
+submitted_by: markus-ntt-seidl
 published_date: TBD
 category: web
 tags:
  - image
  - size:small
+ - role:web-developer
 ---

 # Serve images in Moden Formats

 ## Description

 Images are one of the main parts of modern Websites and used almost on every website.
-Modern Image formats can help to reduce bandwith, storage and computing requirements on the displaying device.
+Modern image formats can help to reduce bandwidth, storage and computing requirements on the displaying device.

 There are serveral new image formats to choose from, for example WebP and AVIF.
-All Formats provide better compression ratio, increased quality and more features as traditional formats.
+All new formats provide better compression ratio, increased quality and more features as traditional formats.

 ## Solution

-Validate which image format is supports the use case of the web application the best.
+Validate which image format supports the use case of the web application the best.
 Convert images to modern image formats and deliver them to the displaying devices.

 ## SCI Impact